Two bedrooms losing cooling together: pinhole coil leak

 - Key check

-- Combined pressure hold with targeted dye and bubble tracing around coil return bends
+- Combined pressure hold with targeted dye and bubble tracing along the shared distributor line serving both bedroom coils

 - Result